nordeck/element-web-modules/README.md

 - See the [Readme of the `element-web-guest-module`](./packages/element-web-guest-module/README.md) for instructions on how to install it in Element.
 - See the [Readme of the `synapse-guest-module`](./packages/synapse-guest-module/README.md) for instructions on how to install it in your Synapse homeserver.

+### Element Web Widget Lifecycle Module

+A module to approve widget capabilities so the user is asked:

+- See the [Readme of the `element-web-widget-lifecycle-module`](./packages/element-web-widget-lifecycle-module/README.md) for instructions on how to install it in Element.

 ## Getting Started

 Development on the module happens at [GitHub](https://github.com/nordeck/element-web-modules).